vishal-bhola/Hollywood-Bollywood-Game/README.md

 # Hollywood-Bollywood-Game
 This is the game we used to play this game in our childhood.

-In this game Player1 will give some of the letters of a movie to the Player2 and by looking at the letters given by Player1, Player2 has to guess the movie name
+In this game Player1 will give some of the letters of a movie to the Player2 and by looking at the letters given by Player1, Player2 has to guess the movie name.

 ## Instructions